zwave-js/node-zwave-js/docs/getting-started/migrating-to-v6.md

 ## Updated `interview failed` event handler signature

 The second parameter (`errorMessage: string`) was replaced with an [object parameter](api/node?id=quotinterview-failedquot) that was previously the optional third parameter.
-If you are using the legacy signature with two params, replace the occurences of the error message with `args.errorMessage`.
+If you are using the legacy signature with two params, replace the occurrences of the error message with `args.errorMessage`.
 If you are using the transitional signature with three params, remove the second parameter.

 ## New `"value notification"` event